PRAYFRME/PRAYFRME/README.md

 <br />

 Hi, I'm Mehedi Hasan Tarek, Cybersecurity and Data Science Enthusiast.

-I have knowledge in Data Science, Cyber Security, Django Framework, Machine Learning, AI Software Development.
-Currently, I am doing my Bachelors in Computer Science and Engineering from 🇧🇩.
-I'm interested in Machine Learning, Data Science and AI related problems.
+I have knowledge in Data Science, Cyber Security, Django Framework, Machine Learning.
+Currently, I am doing my Bachelors in Computer Science and Engineering.
+I'm interested in Machine Learning, Data Science and AI.
 I love to work with new technologies and playing with Data and AI.🤖